TL;DR

 - “Reacting to my song getting playlisted for the first time”

-The key principle: lead with content, not with the song.
-The best TikTok music promotions don’t feel like promotions.
-They feel like entertaining or interesting content where the music happens to be playing.
+The core principle: lead with content, not with the song.
+The best TikTok music promotions don’t feel like promotions — they feel like interesting content where the music happens to be playing.
+Post 4–7 times per week, use trending sounds strategically, always bring viewers back to your original track, and pin your best-performing video featuring your latest release.

-Email Outreach to Playlist Curators
+Explore Harment Services →Email Outreach to Playlist Curators (Template That Works)

 Subject: Song Submission — [Your Artist Name] — [Song Title]